 Prior to this offering, there has been no public market for the ADSs.
-It is currently estimated that the initial public offering price per ADS will be between US\$17.00 and US\$19.00.
+The initial public offering price per ADS is US\$19.00.

-We have applied for listing the ADSs on the Nasdaq Global Market under the symbol "ADAG."
+The ADSs have been approved for listing on the Nasdaq Global Market under the symbol "ADAG."